top of page

 Seneca Names

-Here, you’ll find a list of plant names in Seneca, complete with translations and phonetic pronunciations provided by Brennen Johns.
-This resource is an excerpt from the curriculum, New York’s Natural Resources 4-H Wild Edibles: A Guide to Tradition, Safety, and Conservation, designed to help you explore the beauty and diversity of plant life through the lens of the Seneca language.
+Here, you’ll find a list of plant names in Seneca, with phonetic pronunciations provided by Brennen Johns.
+Use this resource alongside the curriculum, New York’s Natural Resources 4-H Wild Edibles: A Guide to Tradition, Safety, and Conservation, designed to help you explore the beauty and diversity of plant life through the lens of the Seneca language.
 Whether you’re a language learner, a nature enthusiast, or simply curious, you’ll find valuable insights and practice opportunities to connect with the language and its cultural significance.

 Quick Guides